razaibi/Wirup/docs/index.md

 **Bound DOM Nodes**

->Once a component is defined and its data source setup, its iterative elements and automatically bound to the data source with `one-way-data-binding`.
+>Once a component is defined and its data source setup, it's iterative elements and automatically bound to the data source with `one-way-data-binding`.

 >Any changes in the data source object, instantly updates the DOM component.
 This is done using a `polling` approach where the state of the data source is constantly observed.